Cell biomechanics: Cell enrichment and separation

-From cell biomechanics, technology has been created to separate targeted cells.
+Technology has been created from cell biomechanics to separate targeted cells.
 For the case of disease diagnosis and detection, said technology is able to separate healthy cells from cancerous ones through the difference in stiffness of the cell.

 Deformability-based enrichment devices are an example of this technology.
 These devices mostly deal with cancer cells from blood.
 Their main feature is their ability to identify if cancer cells have separated themselves from the tumor and have entered into the bloodstream as CTCs (Circulating Tumor Cells).
 If they have, these devices have recently also become able to count the number of CTCs in a millimeter of blood.
 Using this value, medical professionals are able to determine the effectiveness of a chemotherapy treatment.

-More specific examples include Clare Boothe Luce Assistant Professor of Mechanical Engineering at the Whiting School of Engineering Soojung Claire Hur's microfluidic device and Woodruff School of Mechanical Engineering Professor Gonghao Wang's microfluidic device that both deal with breast cancer cells.
+More specific examples include Assistant Professor of Mechanical Engineering at the Whiting School of Engineering Soojung Claire Hur's microfluidic device and Woodruff School of Mechanical Engineering Professor Gonghao Wang's microfluidic device that both deal with breast cancer cells.
 Hur's device improves metastatic breast cancer cells by balancing deformability-induced and inertial lift forces that pushes larger metastatic cancer cells to move towards the centerline of a microchannel compared to blood cells.
-Wang's device separates stiffer less invasive breast cancer cells by having diagonal ridges where only more deformable and highly invasive breast cancer cells can squeeze through.
+Wang's device separates stiffer, less invasive breast cancer cells by having diagonal ridges where only more deformable and highly invasive breast cancer cells can squeeze through.

 Deformability-based enrichment devices, however, are not only exclusive to cancer cells.
 An example of this is Nanyang Technological University Researcher Han Wei Hou's microfluidic device that separates and improves red blood cells from normal cells based on their stiffness through margination.
 Infected red blood cells are generally stiffer, so through his device, stiffer red blood cells would be closer to the vessel wall when normal red blood cells would stay in the center.
 This allows the deformed red blood cells to be collected via a separate outlet on the sides.

 Ongoing research concerns

 In the 1800s, cells were initially thought to be of homogeneous gels, sols, viscoelastic and plastic fluids.
 Models currently have been developed into including a viscoelastic continuum, a combination of discrete mechanical elements, or a combination of viscoelastic fluid within a dense meshwork and have been proven to be highly accurate after experimentation.
-Despite these improved and more refined models, there still remain to be flaws as several experimental proofs (soft glass rheology rheology phenomenon) that refute current existing models.
+Despite these improved and more refined models, there still remain to be flaws as several experimental proofs (e.g. soft glass rheology phenomenon) refute current existing models.
 Thus, the time-dependent and predictive theoretical description of cell mechanics remains to be incomplete.

 It is also not fully understood whether mechanical phenomena are side products of biological processes or they are controlled at the genetic and physiological level through feedback loops, actuation and response pathways given our existing knowledge of cell physiology or neurophysiology.